 Unfortunately, proxy weddings are not seen as legally binding marriages in many jurisdictions.
 The only way to make it a "real legal marriage" is to have both parties present.
 However, there are certain places with exceptions.
 For example, in England, the English common law says that proxy marriages are valid through the law of the place where the marriage was celebrated.

-Those that participate in an illegal marriage can get in big trouble with the law, and can suffer from charges.
-Those that try to game the system for personal gain, like getting citizenship, can cause both individuals to face damages.
+Those that participate in an illegal marriage can get in big trouble with the law and can suffer from charges.
+Those that try to game the system for personal gain, such as getting citizenship, can cause both individuals to face damages.
 There may be other consequences for trying to get illegally married as well.
 For instance, if you unknowingly enter an illegal marriage and you have more money than your spouse, you may be the one suffering the financial loss.

 There are also issues of bigamy, where one enters a marriage with someone while still legally married to someone else.
 This is considered a crime in many countries, and is illegal in the United States, for example.
 In fact, you can be penalized up to five years if you commit such a crime.